 You may not be sure yet what ministry God is calling you to.
 There are a number of things that can help:

 - Talk to your Vicar:.
-He/she may be able to suggest books for you to read to develop your understanding of ministry and will be able to talk with you about your sense of call.
+They may be able to suggest books for you to read to develop your understanding of ministry and will be able to talk with you about your sense of call.

 - Come to a Quiet Day: As a diocese we run guided quiet days which are designed to help you discover and reflect on God's unique call to you.
 More information on these 'Called to be Me' days can be found here.